 - Preheat.
 Set the oven to 400 F about 10-15 minutes before the bread is done proving.

 - Decorate.
-Once the rosca is springy to the touch, brush it with beaten egg and arrange the cherries, guava paste strips, and paste strips on the dough.
+Once the dough is springy to the touch, brush it with beaten egg and arrange the cherries, guava paste strips, and paste strips on the dough.
 Sprinkle with the sugar.

 - Cool.
 Let the bread cool on the tray for 5 minutes, then transfer on a wire rack to cool completely, about 45 minutes.
 Insert the plastic baby from the bottom of the rosca once it has cooled.

 - Serve.
-Let each guest cut their own slice of rosca.
+Let each guest cut their own slice.
 Enjoy with Abuelita, a type of Mexican hot chocolate.